danknights/mice5035/README.md

 ###
 ### Run a test script

-`module load qiime/1.9.1_centos7` (Load QIIME software)
+`module load qiime/1.9.1_centos7` (Load the "QIIME" software)

-`print_qiime_config.py` (Test that QIIME is working).
+`print_qiime_config.py` (to test that this package is working).

-This should print out some details about your QIIME configuration and should not return any errors.
-If so, you are now ready to use MSI and QIIME.
+This should print out some details about your system configuration and should not return any errors.
+If so, you are now ready to use MSI and all of the bioinformatics packages they have available.

 ### Clone/download the course code repository to your home directory
 ```